fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 8. Leave **Brotli** on.
 On the summary, click **Finished**.

-9. You’ll be back at your site’s **Overview page**.
+9. Next go to **SSL/TLS** -> **Overview** on the sidebar, and set the encryption mode to **Full (strict)**.

+10. Click on **Overview** on the sidebar to go back to the domain's main page.
 If you still see _Complete your nameserver setup_, you can try using the **Check nameservers button**.
-In my experience that makes the DNS changes occur within a few minutes if they haven't already.
+It can take a few hours, but in my experience it usually takes more like 20 minutes.

-Once your DNS changes have propagated, the **Overview page** will say: _“Great news!
-Cloudflare is now protecting your site!”_ That means you’re ready to set up the tunnel.
+11. Once your DNS changes have propagated, the **Overview** page will say: _“Great news!
+Cloudflare is now protecting your site!”_ Now go to **DNS** -> **Records** on the sidebar, and delete any `A` and `CNAME` records -- the tunnel will create the appropriate DNS records automatically, and we're finally ready to set it up.

 <div id='tunnel' />

 ## Create and configure the Cloudflare tunnel

 Go to the _Cloudflare Zero Trust dashboard_ by clicking **Access** on the sidebar, then click on **Launch Zero Trust** to open it in a new tab.
-Once at the dashboard, do the following:
+Once at the Zero Trust dashboard, do the following:

 1. On the sidebar, go to **Access** -> **Tunnels**.

 2. Click the **Create a tunnel** button, give it a name, and click **Save tunnel**.

-3. The next page is self-explanatory, but rather than Copying and pasting the command provided, we'll again use **Docker Compose** to run `cloudflared`.
-Open the `docker-compose.yaml` file and add the following so it looks like the below:
+3. The next page will provide a docker command to run, but rather than copying and pasting the command as is, we'll again use **Docker Compose** to run `cloudflared`.
+All we will need is the token Open the `docker-compose.yaml` file and add the following so it looks like the below:

 ```yaml
 version: "3.8"